eliot1011/eliot1011/README.md

 I am a passionate Developer with highly expertised in Fullstack and Smart Contracts.

 - 🔭 Highly-skilled Developer with an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 7 years.
-- 🌱 Proficient in both fullstack and solidity development, with extensive knowledge of various blockchain technologies.
+- 🌱 Proficient in both fullstack and smart contract development, with extensive knowledge of various blockchain technologies.
 - ⚡ Enjoys learning new technologies and building innovative solutions that solve real-world problems.
 ---